BYUtheDBA/SQL_to_Snowflake_Export_Tool/README.md

   <hr>

-Windows export utility to automatically transfer entire set of tables from Microsoft SQL server to Snowflake
+Windows export utility to automatically transfer entire set of tables from Microsoft SQL or Oracle database servers to Snowflake. it will create Schema, Tables & transfer data with proper data type mapping and conversions for date & binary formats.

 * Tool requires Snowflake_ODBC_driver Win64 to be installed on the machine before it can run.